 - We only treat the skin Fitzpatrick up to 5 and I advise Elight, for a Fitz 4 – 5 as it is safer for darker skins.

-- It is best to have IPL, E Light or SBL treatments in Winter as the damaging effects of the sun and Summer heat will put you at risk of infection, blisters and hyperpigmentation.
+- It is best to have IPL, E Light or SBL treatments in Winter.
+The damaging effects of the sun and Summer heat will put you at risk of infection, blisters and hyperpigmentation.

 - Wear an SPF daily and avoid extended sun exposure whilst having your course of laser treatments.

 - Always have a detailed discussion with your therapist and a laser patch test prior to treatment.
-There are many laser licenced technicians out there that have no skin qualifications at all.
-It is vitally important your laser therapist understands the function of the skin and the factors that can cause adverse outcomes for patients.
+There are many laser licenced technicians out there that have no skin qualifications.
+It is vitally important your laser therapist is certified and understands the function of the skin.
+Factors that can cause adverse outcomes for patients can not be assertained by non skin practitioners.

-If you have any questions about laser and IPL treatments please feel free to contact me via our firstname.lastname@example.org email address.
+If you have any questions about Elos, Elight, laser and IPL treatments please feel free to contact us at Soho Skin Rejuvenation Westfield Chermside on 1300 21 7646 IPL Brisbane Specialists, or via our firstname.lastname@example.org email address.